ATHARVA-87/CAD-Skills-1/README.md

-# CAD-Skills-1
+# CAD-Skills-1: UV-Vis Spectrophotometer

-UV Vis Spectrophotometer.
+This project showcases a custom-designed UV-Vis Spectrophotometer.
+All parts were modeled and assembled by me.

-# Info
+> 📁 Some files are excluded due to confidentiality.

-Not all files are added since it was a project in which I am not allowed to disclose some information.
+🔧 Check the **Photos Of Final Assembly** folder for the final design.

-Everything is made by me.
-Please look inside "Photos Of Final Assembly".
-Thanks for viewing.
+Thanks for visiting!